Our Common Cause:

 But hope lies with the tenacity and resourcefulness of the commoners and a determination to find collective solutions.

-• Our aims include:
+• Our aims included:

 • Encouraging more diverse communities to enjoy nature and connect with the commons closest to them.